 The number of workplace violence injuries is a growing problem, particularly in health care.
 In 2015, more than 26,000 workplace violence injuries were reported and the rate of injuries in state government health care facilities is staggering.
 These injuries can and should be prevented through common sense prevention programs in a workplace violence standard.

 What are we doing to prevent workplace deaths?

 OSHA–the agency in charge of protecting all working people in the U.S.–has consistently been underfunded, understaffed and penalties remain too low to be a deterrent for employers.
 The average federal OSHA penalty for a serious violation is only $2,402.
 Twenty-six years ago, federal OSHA had the capacity to inspect each workplace once every 84 years; now that capacity is once every 159 years.

 Unions are fighting to keep the job protections that we have won, for stronger safeguards on-the-job, and for improved OSHA resources to keep workers safe.

 Have workplaces gotten safer and what does the future hold?

 Since the OSHA law was passed in 1970, workplaces have gotten safer and job fatalities and injuries have declined: More than 553,000 workers’ lives have been saved.
-Under the Obama administration, OSHA and MSHA strengthened enforcement, issued new safeguards on silica, coal dust and other hazards, and expanded workers’ rights.
+Under the Obama administration, OSHA and MSHA strengthened enforcement, issued new safeguards on silica, coal dust, and other hazards, and expanded worker rights.
 But now, under the Trump administration, this progress is threatened.
-President Trump already has repealed two worker safety rules and delayed others.
+Trump has already repealed two worker safety rules and delayed others.
 He has proposed to slash the budget for the Department of Labor and job safety research and to eliminate worker safety and health training programs and the Chemical Safety Board.
 Workers’ safety and health is in danger.